hyperdefined/CustomLauncherRewrite/README.md

 ### I have an issue that is not listed here.
 No problem!
 Create a new [issue](https://github.com/hyperdefined/CustomLauncherRewrite/issues) and include as much detail as possible, so I can help you out.

+## Known Issues
+* The game updater takes a long time.

+## Contributing
+Feel free to fork this and make any suggestions or additions.

 ## License
 This program is released under GNU General Public License v3.
 See [LICENSE](https://github.com/hyperdefined/CustomLauncherRewrite/blob/master/LICENSE).